 - 1. Port Project Development/Enhancement/Improvement in Congested Routes - b.
-Development of Cruise Ship Port and Terminal, Relevant Port Authorities are highly encouraged to support cruise tourism through the development of cruise ship ports and terminals in the light of the many tourism destinations in the country.
+Development of Cruise Ship Port and Terminal.
+Relevant Port Authorities are highly encouraged to support cruise tourism through the development of cruise ship ports and terminals ito serve as gateways to the many tourism destinations in the country.
 These ports shall be called hub ports which may cater to both interisland and international shipping.

-- 1. Surveys on the Availability of Infrastructure (e.g., ports and terminals) To Support Cruise Ship Calls - c.
+- 1. Surveys on the Availability of Infrastructure (e.g., ports and terminals) to Support Cruise Ship Calls - c.
 Development and Improvement of Suitable, Reliable and Accessible Roads refers to the identification of roads to be developed and improved in coordination with DPWH and municipal governments (LGUs) to improve road-port connectivity and accessibility.

 - 1. Road Development/Expansion/Improvement Project in Port Congested Areas - d.
-Expansion of the Philippine Nautical Highway System (also known as Road Rollon/Roll-off Terminal System) refers to the augmentation of the existing scope of the PNHS to include more routes.
-This will lead to increased accessibility of the public to new areas which were not connected to the PNHS before.
+Expansion of the Philippine Nautical Highway System (also known as Road RORO Terminal System) refers to the augmentation of the existing scope of the PNHS to include more routes.
+This will lead to increased accessibility by the public to new areas which were not connected to the PNHS before.

 1. Expansion of the Philippine Nautical Highway System covering the South-Western Mindanao RORO Connection a.
-Automation and Digitalization of Domestic Shipping Service Processes aims to automate and digitalize the different domestic shipping service applications to be cryptographically secure, fully online, and can be shared across a public or private network and shall form part of MARINA's BEST (Blockchain Enabled Automated Certification System).
+Automation and Digitalization of Domestic Shipping Service Processes aims to automate and digitalize the different domestic shipping service applications to be cryptographically secure, fully online, and shared across a public or private network.
+It is part of MARINA'S BEST (Blockchain Enabled Automated Certification System).